bonsai-rx/docs/articles/documentation-docfx.md

 }
 ```

-## Publishing to Github Pages
+## Publishing to GitHub Pages

-Once you are satisfied with the website, publish to [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
-A Github Actions workflow has already been created, make sure `docs.yml` is in the `.github/workflows` [folder](#repository-organization).
+Once you are satisfied with the website, publish to [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
+A GitHub Actions workflow should already be in place if you follow the standard folder structure.
+Make sure `docs.yml` is in the `.github/workflows` [folder](#repository-organization).

 1) Setup a new branch called `gh-pages` on your fork of the repository.
-2) Go to your repo settings -> `Pages` -> `Build and deployment` - under `Source` select `Deploy from a branch` and make sure `gh-pages` is selected.
+2) Go to your repo settings > `Pages` > `Build and deployment` > under `Source` select `Deploy from a branch` and make sure `gh-pages` is selected.
 3) Commit your edits and push them online.
-4) Under the `Actions` tab of your github repo, trigger the `Build docs` workflow manually with the `Run workflow` button on the branch you commited your edits to.
+4) Under the `Actions` tab of your GitHub repo, trigger the `Build docs` workflow manually with the `Run workflow` button on the branch you committed your edits to.
 This will build the docs site on the `gh-pages` branch.
 5) Once the `Build docs` workflow has been completed, the `pages-build-deployment` workflow will run and publish your forked repo automatically.
-7) The URL for the site can be found in your `Pages` section of your repository settings.
+7) The URL for the site can be found in the `Pages` section of your repository settings.

 > [!NOTE]
-> To ensure that the Bonsai Editor can link to the `Reference` documentation for operators, make sure that the `PackageProjectURL` in either the `.csproj` file or the `Directory.Build.props` file points to the URL for the documentation website.
+> To ensure that the Bonsai Editor can link to the reference documentation for package operators, make sure that the `PackageProjectUrl` in either the `.csproj` file or the `Directory.Build.props` file points to the URL for the documentation website.

 ## Version control cleanup
-To keep your online Github repository clean, you can use .gitignore files to ignore files that are generated for documentation that do not need to be version controlled.
-Add each item as a separate line to the appropriate .gitignore file in each location.
+To keep your online GitHub repository clean, you can use `.gitignore` files to ignore files or documentation which are automatically generated and do not need to be version controlled.
+Add each item as a separate line to the appropriate `.gitignore` file in each location.

 ```
 .